1976 San Diego Chargers season: Week 14: at Oakland Raiders

 San Diego ended their season being shut out for the fourth time since their 3–0 start.
 They had nine possessions through the first three quarters, reaching Oakland territory just once, when Fuller returned a 1st quarter punt 16 yards to the Oakland 47.
 That drive ended in a punt after the Chargers could move the ball only three yards.
 Oakland, meanwhile, scored a touchdown on their opening drive and opened up a 24–0 lead late in the 3rd quarter.
 The Chargers then had their best chance to score, with Young breaking off consecutive 18- and 19-yard runs up the middle and Morris going around left ned for 20 more.
 They reached a 3rd and 9 from the Oakland 15, but Fouts was intercepted in the end zone.

 Fouts completed 10 of 25 passes for 82 yards, with 2 interceptions and a 15.7 passer rating.

 Standings

+Awards

+Only one Charger was named to the 1977 Pro Bowl, with Joiner a reserve on the AFC squad; none were selected for the Associated Press All-Pro team.